Sary332/My_Portfolio/Product_Review_Analysis/README.md

 					 in sentiment.

 Recommendations for Improvement: Based on the analysis, provide recommendations to improve customer satisfaction
-								 and address any common issues mentioned in negative reviews.
+								 and address any common issues mentioned in negative reviews..